-Your Magento eCommerce isn’t performing on SEO like you’d want it to?
-In this guide we’ll show the exact process we use to make your site search-friendly: our best practices, checklist, extensions, and all the necessary information to easily set up your Magento website and bring in the organic traffic you need to make your business grow faster!
+Is your Magento eCommerce website as SEO optimized as you want it to be?
+In this guide, we’ll show the exact process we use to make your site search-friendly.
+We’ll reveal all our best practices, checklist, extensions, and all the necessary information to set up your Magento website.
+The goal is to bring in the organic traffic you need to make your business grow faster!

 Why is it necessary to optimize Magento for SEO?

-By making the right SEO steps in setting up your Magento store you can benefit of greater visibility for every product you sell, decrease your marketing budget invested in online advertising, bring more value to your business and gain more loyal customers, increase sales and enhance your overall company growth on a long term.
+By making the right SEO steps in setting up your Magento store, you can enjoy greater visibility for every product you sell.
+Even better, you can decrease your marketing budget for online advertising.
+Ultimately, you will bring more value to your business and gain more loyal customers.
+A great Magento SEO strategy increases sales and enhances your long-term company growth.

-Making your business grow is in our interest too, and that is why we have prepared a complete Magento SEO guide with all the necessary information you can have at your fingertips to easily set up your Magento website.
+Making your business grow is in our interest too.
+This is why we have prepared a complete Magento SEO guide just for you.
+With this information at your fingertips, you can set up your Magento website with no worries.

 Magento Site Optimization – How to make Magento SEO friendly?

-Magento provides a lot of options to make your store SEO friendly, some that can be set up directly from your admin interface, others that require certain theme enhancements or third party extensions.
+Magento provides a lot of options to make your store SEO friendly.
+We will be talking about a lot of Magento SEO tips.
+You can set some up directly from your admin interface.
+Others would need certain theme enhancements or third party extensions to perform optimally.

-In this guide, you will find out how to do SEO for your Magento website and how to address different Magento SEO issues to make your business more attractive and improve your sales performance.
+In this guide, you will find out how to do SEO for your Magento website.
+You’ll also learn how to address different Magento SEO issues to make your business more attractive and improve your sales performance.

-We know Magento can sometimes give you a headache, with all of its menus, settings, and extensions, but have no worries, we will break every little trick down for you to make the technical details more manageable and shed light on every dilemma you can encounter.
+We know Magento can sometimes give you a headache.
+Who wouldn’t be daunted by all its menus, settings, and extensions?
+But no worries.
+We will break every little trick down for you to make the technical details more manageable with our Magento SEO tips.
+This guide will shed light on every dilemma you can encounter.

 Magento Accessibility – Site Structure, Crawling & Indexing

 The architecture of your Magento store is the cornerstone of your SEO strategy.
-Deciding what pages you will want to be visited by the search engine bots gives you the opportunity to optimize the content of your website and take your business up to the top in the search results pages.
+Take some time to decide the pages you want search engine bots to visit.
+This will allow you to optimize the content of your website.
+Then, you can work on taking your business up to the top in the search results pages.

-When it comes to Magento’s level of accessibility, you want to make sure your most important pages are properly crawled and indexed, while the ones that do not offer any value to search engine users should be blocked from appearing in search results.
-You should also pay attention to your content to avoid any duplication and optimize your pages to offer the best user experience while obeying search engine guidelines.
+For Magento eCommerce SEO, make sure your most important pages are properly crawled and indexed for easy accessibility.
+Then block any page that doesn’t offer any value from appearing in search results.
+You should also pay attention to your content to avoid any duplication.
+Finally, optimize your pages to provide the best user experience while obeying search engine guidelines.

 Implementing a proper category structure in Magento

 Having a good structure of your Magento e-commerce is important both for user experience and search engine algorithms.
-You want your categories and products to appear in the top results pages whenever a user inputs one of the keywords which are relevant to your business, right?
+When a user inputs any keyword, you want your products to be at the top, right?
+The results page showing your categories should be relevant to your business.

-This implies a thorough keyword analysis in order to find out what users are searching for and how often.
-Tools like Google’s Keyword Planner are a great starting point for this analysis, allowing you to create a hefty list of keywords together with their monthly search volume.
+This implies a thorough keyword analysis to find out what users are searching for and how often.
+Tools like Google’s Keyword Planner are a great starting point for this analysis.
+This allows you to create a hefty list of keywords together with their monthly search volume.

-Based on this analysis you can figure out how your site should be structured in order to best satisfy the needs of your audience while making sure search engines understand what pages they can show in their results.
-Your categories should be easily accessible from any place on your website and the structure should be logical and intuitive.
+Based on this analysis, you can figure out how to structure your site to best meet the needs of your audience.
+Don’t forget to make sure search engines understand what pages they can show in their results.
+Your categories should be easily accessible from any place on your website.
+Overall, go for a logical and intuitive structure.

-If a lot of users search for “long sleeve shirts” you will want your site structure to have a page entitled “long-sleeve shirts” that contains those kinds of products, no matter how many brands of shirts you have or based on what any other criteria you have chosen to structure the content of the site.
+If a lot of users search for “long-sleeve shirts,” your site structure should have a page entitled “long-sleeve shirts.”
+This will contain those kinds of products.
+It doesn’t matter how many brands of shirts you have.
+This will work with any other criteria you have chosen to structure the content of the site.

-To do this, you can choose to fit that page into your website’s structure as a category or subcategory page (such as Shirts > Long Sleeves), where users can browse all the long sleeve shirts products that you can offer.
+To do this, you can choose to fit that page into your website’s structure as a category or subcategory page.
+Using something like Shirts > Long Sleeves is a good example.
+Users can browse all the long sleeve shirts products that you can offer.

-Basically, the same goes for each keyword on your list.
-Make sure that each keyword has a corresponding category page (note that it’s often the case where multiple keywords are targeted by the same page), and that all of the categories fit well in your site structure.
+The same goes for each keyword on your list.
+Make sure that each keyword has a corresponding category page.
+It’s not rare for the same page to usually target multiple keywords.
+Ensure that all the categories fit well in your site structure.

-Well, the reason is simple: Filters are very practical for your customers, but they can be a source of further issues when trying to keep your website SEO friendly.
-Using filters can generate duplicate content or extra URLs that have no value for your website (such as a combination of filters that yields no products).
+Well, the reason is simple.
+Filters are very practical for your customers.
+But, they can be a source of further issues when trying to keep your website SEO friendly.
+Using filters can generate duplicate content or extra URLs.
+These have no value for your website.
+You could have errors like a combination of filters that yields no products.

-Also, the more attributes your products have, the more filters you’ll have in your category navigation, which leads to an exponential amount of pages.
+Also, the more attributes your products have, the more filters in your category navigation.
+So, this leads to an exponential amount of pages.

 For example, let’s say you have 10 t-shirt products in one category.
 You might think that totals 11 pages that search engines can crawl and index.
-But if each t-shirt has 5 possible colors and 5 possible sizes, that’s 25 possible combinations of filters, which results in 25 extra pages that are crawled and indexed.
+But if each t-shirt has 5 possible colors and 5 possible sizes, that’s 25 possible combinations of filters.
+This will result in 25 extra pages that are crawled and indexed.
 Add another attribute with 5 options, and we get to 125.

 That’s already a 10-fold increase in the total amount of pages of your site!
-Because of the big number of duplicate content and pages filters can generate based on users queries, it’s usually best to avoid having search engines have to crawl and index them so that they spend more time crawling your important pages (categories and products) and serve users the properly optimized results.
+Filters can generate a lot of duplicate content and pages based on users’ queries.
+Because of this, it’s best to avoid search engines from crawling and indexing them.
+Instead, it should spend more time crawling important pages like categories and products.
+This will ensure that search engines serve users the properly optimized results.

-Yes, that does mean you might need to create quite a few categories (it’s often the case where you might have a few hundred, based on how big the niche and your product offering is), but there are usually easy ways to fit them in the navigation so they offer a good user experience.
-Top-level categories can fit in a main horizontal menu for example, while lower-level categories may be accessed from a sidebar.
+Yes, that does mean you might need to create quite a few categories.
+This is often the case when you have a few hundred, based on how big the niche and your product offering is.
+But there are usually easy ways to fit them in the navigation, so they offer a good user experience.
+Top-level categories can fit in a main horizontal menu, for example.
+The sidebar can be a great place for accessing lower-level categories.

-In fact, Amazon does something similar, listing their top departments in their top menu, while allowing you to delve deeper by using the sidebar.
-ASOS does this very well too, offering users both categories and filters for certain product combinations.
+In fact, Amazon does something similar.
+They list their top departments in their top menu.
+Then allow you to delve deeper by using the sidebar.
+ASOS does this very well too.
+This website offers users both categories and filters for certain product combinations.

 Below we have wrapped up the main options you have of blocking filters from being indexed and/or crawled:

 This is typically the fastest option.
-It basically tells search engines not to even bother accessing filter URLs.
-While this might seem best, it may be the case we might get some ranking signals to a few of those pages, which in turn get lost since Google can’t access them.
+It basically tells search engines not even to bother accessing filter URLs.
+While this might seem best, it may not be the case.
+We might get some ranking signals to a few of those pages, which in turn get lost since Google can’t access them.

-Another issue that may stem from this is that, if your category structure isn’t properly optimized, blocking access to filter pages may, in turn, cause search engines not to find some products on your site.
+Other issues may also stem from this.
+If your category structure isn’t properly optimized, blocking access to filter pages may stop searching engines from finding some products.

 Meta Robots Tag

-This is a more accurate option, where we can simply set for search engines not to include filter pages in search results by using the NOINDEX option, but continue to access them and any other internal links to products on these pages, and pass ranking signals throughout the site naturally.
+This is a more accurate option.
+You can stop search engines from including filter pages in search results by using the NOINDEX option.
+However, you can still access them and any other internal links to products on these pages.
+This means they can pass ranking signals throughout the site naturally.

-The disadvantage here may be that, with a very large amount of product attributes, a lot of search engine resources may be spent crawling the filter pages.
-This means that some recently updated categories on your site might show up later in search results when bots get the time to crawl them.
+There is a disadvantage here.
+With lots of product attributes, a lot of search engine resources may be spent crawling the filter pages.
+So, recently updated categories may show up much later in search results when bots can crawl them.

-This is perhaps the best option currently out there when it comes to filters, and extends even further than this usage.
+This is perhaps the best option currently out there when it comes to filters.
+It even extends further than this usage.

-Simply put, canonical tags are a mix between a NOINDEX tag, thus preventing filter pages from showing up in search results, and a search engine only redirects, where any ranking signals that belong to the filtered page are transmitted to the non-filtered category.
+Simply put, canonical tags are a mix between a NOINDEX tag.
+They prevent filter pages from showing up in search results.
+A search engine only redirects, where any ranking signals on the filtered page transmit to the non-filtered category.

-Canonical tags are also useful for product pages, especially if you set up your store to include the parent category in the URL of each product.
-This implies that a product that can be accessed from multiple categories will have multiple URLs, thus creating duplicate content.
-The canonical tag helps by showing search engines that all these URLs should be merged into a single ‘canonical’ one which should be shown in search results and aggregate all ranking signals each URL version has.
+Canonical tags are also useful for product pages.
+Especially if you set up your store to include the parent category in the URL of each product.
+This implies that a product that can be accessed from multiple categories will have multiple URLs.
+It then creates duplicate content.
+The canonical tag helps by showing search engines that it can merge all these URLs into a single ‘canonical’ one.
+This will then show up in search results and aggregate all ranking signals each URL version has.

-Lastly, canonicals also help with URL parameters that may come outside of Magento, such as parameters used for tracking marketing campaigns.
+Lastly, canonicals also help with URL parameters that may come outside of Magento.
+These include parameters used for tracking marketing campaigns.

-While this may sound exactly like it’s exactly what you need, AJAX navigation is not easy to implement and requires a lot of development time or expensive themes or extensions.
-Also, this kind of navigation can cause issues with performance, and a lot of performance-enhancing extensions don’t have any effect on AJAX.
+While this may sound exactly like it’s exactly what you need, AJAX navigation is not easy to implement.
+It also requires a lot of development time or expensive themes or extensions.
+Also, this kind of navigation can cause issues with performance.
+A lot of performance-enhancing extensions don’t have any effect on AJAX.

 Google Search Console / Bing Webmaster Tools

 We can’t end this section without talking about the URL Parameters options in both Google Search Console and Bing Webmaster Tools.
-Both search engines offer options to deal with filters and let them know what exactly they should index or not, or give them more information about what each filter does.
+Both search engines offer options to deal with filters.
+They let them know what exactly they should index or not.
+They even give more information about what each filter does.

-While this is definitely a good option to have, it is specific to just those search engines where you set it up, and you have to update the configurations whenever a new parameter shows up, thus not being as effective as something that can be implemented directly on your site.
+While this is definitely an excellent option to have, it is specific to just those search engines where you set it up.
+You have to update the configurations whenever a new parameter shows up.
+Thus, it is not as effective as something that can be implemented directly on your site.

 Optimizing Metadata: Meta Titles & Meta Descriptions

 As with page titles, meta titles should be kept very basic and straightforward.
-They are clearly an important aspect of your optimization strategy, so you should stick to the basic requirements the SEO experts suggest.
-However, the meta title should be written for customers in order to add value to your website and increase clickthrough rates.
+They are clearly an important aspect of your optimization strategy.
+So, you should stick to the basic requirements the SEO experts suggest.
+However, write the meta title for customers.
+This will add value to your website and increase clickthrough rates.

-For the first part, it is advisable to optimize it to be relevant for the page in question so that you do not have to add the parent page’s name in it.
-Do not to make it too long, however, the meta titles should be very specific and should contain about 65 characters max.
+For the first part, it is advisable to optimize it to be relevant for the page in question.
+This ensures that you do not have to add the parent page’s name to it.
+Do not make it too long.
+The meta titles should be very specific and should contain about 65 characters max.

 This is how your meta title’s structure could look like: